Janusz Piekałkiewicz: As émigré

 Deciding to emigrate from Poland in 1956, he escaped his homeland by tracing the route used by underground resistance couriers during World War II through the Tatra Mountains.
 He arrived in Hungary in time for the Revolution of 1956 and became actively involved.
 After Soviet armed forces crushed the rebellion, he fled to Austria and was briefly detained.
 He worked as a laborer on road construction.
 Later, Piekalkiewicz became a broadcast reporter in Vienna.
 He then worked in Paris, London, and Germany as a television producer, as well as a writer and director for films.

 His 26-episode television serial, "Secret Agents, Spies, and Saboteurs – Famous Undercover Missions of World War II" (Szpiedzy, agenci, żołnierze – tajne jednostki okresu II wojny światowej"), earned first-place (Golden Nymph) at the IX International Festival de Télévision de Monte-Carlo in 1969.
 This series was distinguished by its accuracy, objectiveness, as well as its serious and thoughtful delivery.
 He finally received the award after eleven years.
 His book of the same title is described as "one of the most interesting and comprehensive spy books done on WWII".
 In June 1964, he presented "Polnische Passion" (Polish Passion – International and English title) as a documentary film at the 1964 Berlin International Film Festival.
-His lifelong dreams included writing from a fresh start about recent history, as well as to make a documentary film about World War II.

 It was only after 1990, and the collapse of the communist government in Poland (see: History of Poland), that his books were translated from German into Polish and finally published in his homeland.
 In 1997, Film Studio Wir shot a documentary film about him for the public Polish Television TVP 1 (Program I).